ansible/ansible-documentation/docs/docsite/rst/getting_started/get_started_playbook.rst

    An ordered list of tasks that maps to managed nodes in an inventory.

 Task
-   A list of one or more modules that defines the operations that Ansible performs.
+   A reference to a single module that defines the operations that Ansible performs.

 Module
    A unit of code or binary that Ansible runs on managed nodes.